splicemachine/splice_sqlalchemy/README.md

 * Requires Python 3.6+
 ## Installation:

 There are two ways to install this Driver.
 With and without ODBC Driver custom installation.
 We recommend without.
+When running these commands, you must either use sudo or have root access.

 ### Without ODBC Driver Custom Installation
 #### Mac